 - The supervisor has to be present at all times during the visitation.
 It is their responsibility to ensure the safety and well-being of the child.

 - He/she has to make sure that the parent visiting the child does not move out with the child.
-In other words, the supervisor will need to be able to see and hear everything throughout the duration of visitation.
+In other words, the supervisor will need to be able to see and hear everything throughout the duration of the visitation.

 - Overall, it is the supervisor’s duty to protect the child from any adverse event and to make sure that the child is having a positive time during the visit with the non-custodial parent.